ibmtjbot/tjbot/recipes/chat_with_tj/README.md

 $ sudo npm start
 ```

-Now you can have a chat with TJBot!
+Now you can chat with TJBot!

 ## Customize